Jody Lukoki

 Jody Lukoki (15 November 1992 – 9 May 2022) was a Congolese-Dutch professional footballer who played as a winger for various clubs and the DR Congo national team.

 Lukoki progressed through the famed Ajax youth academy, making his professional debut in 2011 against rivals Feyenoord.
 After failing to make his definitive breakthrough he was sent on loan to Cambuur, before joining PEC Zwolle on a permanent deal in 2014.
 He moved abroad after one season, signing with Bulgarian club Ludogorets Razgrad where he enjoyed considerable success.
-Afterwards, short spells followed with Yeni Malatyaspor and Twente.
+Short spells followed with Yeni Malatyaspor and Twente.

-He was a Netherlands youth international and gained caps at U19, U20 and U21 level.
+A Netherlands youth international, he was capped at the U19, U20 and U21 levels.
 He received his first call-up for DR Congo in 2015, and represented the country on three occasions.

 On 9 May 2022, Lukoki died at the age of 29 of a cardiac arrest at a hospital in Almere, after an argument with his family had turned violent.
-Months earlier, he had been convicted of domestic violence leading to his contract with Twente being terminated.
+Months earlier, he had been convicted of domestic violence after which Twente terminated his contract.